filakhtov/gentoo-use-docs/dev-lang/python.md

 This flag can be safely disabled.

+### verify-sig
+Perform signature verification of the upstream source code archive before extracting it and building the package.

+It is safe to disable this flag.

 ### wininst
 Enabling the flag will install a set of Windows binaries (`wininst-*.exe`) that are necessary to build self-extracting installers for Windows machines using, for example `python setup.py bdist_wininst`.